 The district has provided needed changes in policy to assure district compliance and constantly monitors to assure adjustments that are needed are made.
-Between April 2018 and February 2019, 5 policies were revised and five were deleted.
+Between April 2019 and February 2020, one policy was created, seven policies were revised and four were deleted.